michaelsteven/data-pipeline-notes/code-ready-containers/README.md

     ```
     /usr/local/bin
     ```
-3. Download the pull secret, you will need that when starting up.
+3. At the URL, click the link to Download your pull secret, you will need that when starting up.

 ## Startup
 1. Run the following command from a termanl session: